mikhailwall/WeeklyChallenge/12_05_2016/README.md

 |   ...     |  ...   |  ...  |
 | corsmom   |carboat | False |

-You can build a local challenge set from the provided challenge.txt, or build your own by piping a list of random words:
+You can use the provided challenge set, challenge.txt or build your own by piping a list of random words to the provided python script:

 ```bash
 $ cat /usr/share/dict/words | grep -o -w '\w\{3,7\}' | sort -R | head -n 100 | python buildchallenge.py >> challenge.txt